- Artist-Lecturer in clarinet

 - Clarinet Literature

 Currently, Dr. Andrus is the Artist-Lecturer in Clarinet at Moravian College and Lehigh University where she teaches clarinet, directs the clarinet ensembles and teaches Woodwind Techniques.
 In 2009, she was the recipient of the T. Edgar Shields prize for Outstanding Studio Teaching at Moravian College.
 Before moving to Pennsylvania she was Professor of Clarinet at Delta State University in Cleveland, Mississippi and at Southeastern Louisiana University in Hammond, Louisiana.
-She has a thriving private studio in the Lehigh Valley.
-Her high school students have won positions in All-State, All-East and All-National Honors Ensembles, as well as winning local and national competitions.
+In addition to teaching college students, Dr. Andrus has a thriving private studio in the Lehigh Valley.
+Her clarinet students have won positions in All-State, All-East and All-National Honor Ensembles, as well as winning local, regional and national competitions.

 Dr. Andrus earned her doctorate as a Presidential Fellow at The Ohio State University, a Master of Music from Michigan State University and her Bachelor of Music from The Crane School at SUNY Potsdam.
 Her teachers include Alan Woy, James Pyne, Theodore Oien, Elsa Ludewig-Verdehr and Mark Nuccio.

-Dr. Andrus is an Artist-Clinician for the Buffet Group USA and plays Buffet R-13 clarinets.
+Dr. Andrus is an Artist-Clinician for the Buffet Corporation and plays Buffet R-13 clarinets.
+In her free time, Dr. Andrus enjoys reading, yoga, cooking and traveling with her family.